Gainsbourg: A Heroic Life: Critical response

-The film received mixed to positive reviews.
-Review aggregator Rotten Tomatoes reports that 73% of 78 critics gave the film a positive review, for an average rating of 6.2/10.
+On review aggregator Rotten Tomatoes 73% of 78 critics gave the film a positive review, with an average rating of 6.2/10.
 The site's consensus reads, "It might be thinly written and messily made, but Gainsbourg: A Heroic Life is also appropriately glamorous and intense -- and powerfully led by a gripping performance from Erik Elmosnino.".
 Metacritic gave the film a score of 58 out of 100, based on 26 critics, indicating "mixed or average reviews".

 Kenneth Turan of The Los Angeles Times enjoyed the film:

-Other critics had alternative opinions, such as A.O.
-Scott of The New York Times:
+A.O.
+Scott of The New York Times gave it a mixed review:

 Accolades

 The film was awarded 3 César Awards on 25 February 2011 including a César Award for Best Actor for Eric Elmosnino, a César Award for Best First Feature Film for Joann Sfar and César Award for Best Sound.
 It also received an additional 8 nominations.